Ways to ignore files locally without editing .gitignore

 Git ignore priority order

 Git reads ignore rules from multiple locations.
-The priority order is as follows (highest priority first).
+The priority order is as follows (highest priority at top).

---excludeoption in commands likegit ls-files .gitignore(within a directory) — applies to that directory and its subdirectories.git/info/exclude— repository-local excludes- File specified by
+--excludeoption ofgit ls-files, etc. .gitignore(inside directory) — Applies to that directory and subdirectories.git/info/exclude— Repository-local exclude- File specified by

 When multiple rules match the same file, the last matching pattern takes precedence.
 Also, rules in a .gitignore at a deeper path take precedence over rules in a .gitignore at a shallower path.